What we do

 Direct voter contact puts real pressure on state reps to push the bill forward, make constituents aware of what their representative is doing, and helps us build a community of people who will ensure that progress is made.

 Erika is co-founder and President for Act on Mass.
 She was a National Organizing Director for Bernie 2016 and was Head of Digital and Data of Momentum, supporting the 2017 UK snap election for Labour and Jeremy Corbyn.
 Most recently, she consulted with Marshall Ganz on expanding public narrative and organizing workshop trainings in the US.
-Erika lives in Cambridge.
+Erika lives in Somerville.

 Matt is co-founder and Treasurer for Act on Mass.
 Prior to his work at Act on Mass, he has held positions as Field Director and Campaign manager on local electoral races (City Council & State Rep) in the Boston area.
 Matt is heavily involved in grassroots organizing on various issues especially housing & single-payer healthcare.
 Matt lives in Brighton.